SamsonYuBaiJian/SamsonYuBaiJian.github.io/main.md

 I did my undergraduate studies in [computer science at SUTD](https://istd.sutd.edu.sg/) and graduated in 2020 with Honours with Distinction.

-I am interested in embodied social cognition, spanning the fields of social robotics and human-robot interaction.
+I am interested in knowledge and social intelligence in AI, spanning the fields of embodied AI, social robotics and human-robot interaction.

 # Research
 ## 2021